dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 University of Central Florida is committed to providing access and inclusion for all persons with disabilities.
 Students with disabilities who need access to course content due to course design limitations should contact the professor as soon as possible.
 Students should also connect with [Student Accessibility Services (SAS)](http://sas.sdes.ucf.edu/) (Ferrell Commons 185, sas@ucf.edu, phone 407-823-2371).
 For students connected with SAS, a Course Accessibility Letter may be created and sent to professors, which informs faculty of potential course access and accommodations that might be necessary and reasonable.

-### Land Acknowledgement Statement

-The UCF Department of English acknowledges that our main campus stands on the traditional territories of the Seminole and Timucua peoples, and that other Native American traditional territories exist throughout Florida where our regional campuses are located.
-We collectively recognize their continuing connection to the land, water, and air and pay respect to their elders past, present, and emerging.
-We recognize the continuing consequences of colonialism on Indigenous peoples and their resilience in the face of colonial and state sponsored violence, and we fully endorse Indigenous Sovereignty.

 ### Campus Safety Statement

 Emergencies on campus are rare, but if one should arise during class, everyone needs to work together.
 Students should be aware of their surroundings and familiar with some basic safety and security concepts.